qwertystop/qwertystop.github.io/_drafts/dd-platformers.md

 ## Some context
-This piece was originally written as a class project; I have decided to present my results in the form of a blog-post due to the fact that this seems to be the easiest way to mix text with embedded images and video, and it allows for a slightly nicer tone than a formal paper.
+This piece was originally written as a class project; I have decided to present my results in hypertext because I need to include images and video.
+Also, the blog-post format allows for a slightly nicer tone than a formal paper.

 The class, as a whole, was about the concept of originality, and the varied ways in which creative works can draw on earlier, preexisting works.
 The